Olivia Newton-John: Early life and family

 Olivia Newton-John was born on 26 September 1948 in Cambridge to Brinley "Brin" Newton-John (1914–1992) and Irene Helene (née Born; 1914–2003).
 Her father was born and raised in Wales to a middle-class family.
 Her mother was born and raised in Germany to a German-Jewish academic family who came to the UK in 1933 to escape the Nazi regime.

 Newton-John's maternal grandfather was German Jewish Nobel Prize–winning physicist Max Born.
 Her maternal grandmother Hedwig was the daughter of German Jewish jurist Victor Ehrenberg and his Lutheran wife, Helene Agatha von Jhering.
 Through Helene Agatha, Newton-John was a descendant of Protestant theologian Martin Luther.
 She was also descended from an unspecified Spanish monarch.
 Helene Agatha's own father, Newton-John's great-great-grandfather, was jurist Rudolf von Jhering.
 Newton-John's uncle was pharmacologist Gustav Victor Rudolf Born.
 Through her Ehrenberg line, Newton-John was a third cousin of comedian Ben Elton.

 Newton-John's father was an MI5 officer on the Enigma project at Bletchley Park who took Rudolf Hess into custody during World War II.
 After the war, he became the headmaster of the Cambridgeshire High School for Boys and was in this post when Newton-John was born.

 In early 1954, when Newton-John was five, her family emigrated to Melbourne, Victoria, on the SS Strathaird.
-Her father worked as a professor of German and as the master of Ormond College at the University of Melbourne.
-Her family attended church while her father served as the head of the Presbyterian college.
+Her father worked as a professor of German and as the master of Ormond College at the University of Melbourne. and served as the head of the Presbyterian college.

 Newton-John attended Christ Church Grammar School in the Melbourne suburb of South Yarra and then the University High School in Parkville.

 Newton-John was the youngest of three children.
 The eldest sibling was Hugh Newton-John, who became a physician and infectious diseases specialist.

 Newton-John's older sister, Rona Newton-John, became a model and actress whose acting career in the UK included appearances on The Benny Hill Show and Gerry Anderson's UFO.
-Rona was married three times and had four children.
-Offspring from her first marriage (1961–1968) to restaurateur and nightclub owner Brian Goldsmith include music producer Brett Goldsmith and entertainer Tottie Goldsmith, a founder member of the band The Chantoozies.
+Rona was married three times and had four children including, from her first marriage (1961–1968) to restaurateur and nightclub owner Brian Goldsmith, music producer Brett Goldsmith and entertainer Tottie Goldsmith, a founder member of the band The Chantoozies.
 Racing car driver Emerson Newton-John is the son from her second marriage to Graham Hall, and Rona was also married from 1980 to 1985 to Grease and Taxi actor Jeff Conaway.

 Newton-John's parents divorced in 1958.
 Her father Brin remarried two more times and also had two more children with his second wife.